paxdotdev/pax/README.md

 # Pax

 Pax is a language for high performance, cross-platform computer graphics and user interfaces.

-Pax "snaps on" to a Rust codebase (future: other languages beyond Rust) to build highly declarative, reusable, and easy UIs

 <img src="multi-device-placeholder.png" alt="placeholder image for visual of various devices showing the same Pax rendering with responsive layout">
+*Image credit: OpenAI DALL-E 2*

+Pax _snaps on_ to any Rust codebase (future: other languages beyond Rust) to build highly declarative, expressive, and performant UIs

 #### Low-level, fast, and universal